 Other signs to help you diagnose an issue:

-If the RV’s air conditioner makes no noise, it might be that controls aren’t receiving sufficient power.
+If the RV’s air conditioner makes no noise, controls might not receive sufficient power.

-You might need to replace the capacitors if the fan or the compressor start slowly or they don’t blow any air, blows air weakly, only blows warm air, periodically stops, the lights dim when it runs other air conditioner trips a breaker.
+You might need to replace the capacitors if the fan or the compressor starts slowly or they don’t blow any air, blows air weakly, only blows warm air, periodically stops, and the lights dim when it runs; other air conditioner trips a breaker.

 Is It A Problem With The Thermostat?

 Sometimes it’s a matter of the thermostat itself burning out, or its temperature sensor going bad.

 If the thermostat doesn’t display the temperature, blinks, or the number it displays is unrealistic, you might need to replace the thermostat.